 National standards for in-hospital neonatal AHP, psychology and pharmacy workforce have been developed and published^(22,23,24,25,26).
 However, many neonatal services have yet to meet these standards, either due to a lack of funding and/or availability of suitably trained staff.
-Even in those areas where staffing recommendations are met there is often still insufficient capacity to take on the additional work required for outreach.
+Even in those areas where staffing recommendations are met there is insufficient capacity to take on the additional work required for outreach.

-Urgent focus must be given to fully establishing acute unit AHP and pharmacy workforce standards before the outreach workforce is developed.
-This is to ensure that any impact of a fully established in-hospital AHP team, can be evaluated, as this may change the AHP follow-up required in the community.
-Until sufficient in-hospital AHP workforce is established support from these clinical experts for babies and families under the care of outreach teams will be severely limited.
+Urgent focus must be given to fully establishing acute unit AHP and pharmacy workforce to ensure optimum support in reaching baby and parent readiness for transition home.
+Any impact of a fully established in-hospital AHP team, must be evaluated, as this may change the AHP need in the community setting.
+Until sufficient AHP workforce is established support from these clinical experts for babies and families under the care of outreach teams will be severely limited.
+AHP services must be included in business case development and grow concurrently with outreach nursing teams.